SpeckyYT/SpeckyBot/src/README.md

 ## 1.6.
 Handlers

 Handlers are files, which get called from the `generalhandler.js` file.
-Files in `handlers/loader` will be automatically called.
+Every file in the `handlers` folder will be automatically called on boot-up.

 ## 1.7.
 Languages

-The language files get loaded into `require.extensions` for extending the languages supported.
+The language files which manipulates `require.extensions` for extending the programming languages supported.

 ## 1.8.
 Modules

-The module files get loaded into `bot.modules` for easier access to common functions and properties.
+The module files get loaded into `bot.modules` and `global.modules` for easier access to common functions and properties.

 ## 1.9.
 Prototypes